 There seems to be a theory among OO programmers that all OO code is superior to procedural code by virtue of the fact that it is OO.
 In theory they should be correct, but in practice they are not.
 Just as it is possible to produce spaghetti code (unstructured branching using GOTO) in a procedural language it is also possible to produce ravioli code (too many small classes) or lasagne code (too many layers) in an OO language.
 Using the features that the language provides will not guarantee "good" code, it is how you make use of those features which is the deciding factor.

 It is possible to write the same program in both a procedural style and an OO style, and for the results to be identical.
 If both have the same UI then it will not be possible for the user to identify which programming style was used.
 Does this make it an example of "implementation hiding"?
 This simple observation proves that the underlying code which "does stuff" is more or less the same, but it is only how this code is packaged which is different.
-When dealing with classes and objects there are three important questions to answer:
+When dealing with classes and objects there are four important questions to answer:

 If you create too many objects, especially non-reusable objects, in a structure that is more complicated than it need be, then you may end up by actually being less productive than you could be.
 Your code may be more difficult to read and understand and therefore more difficult to maintain, which then totally negates the benefits of using OOP in the first place.
 If you cannot use the facilities that OO languages provide and create cost-effective software, and more importantly, software that is more cost effective than what can be produced using non-OO languages, then as far as I am concerned you have failed.
 Those OO features were added to languages in order to provide certain benefits, and if your work does not show those benefits then as far as I am concerned you are doing it wrong.

 Do not think for one minute that you cannot possibly be wrong because you are following all the rules set by the programming elite.
 Far too many of these "rules" were created by pseudo-intellectuals whose purpose was to show how clever they are rather than providing simple solutions to complex problems.
-They spend so much time in nit-picking arguments over their extreme interpretations of various programming principles that they lose sight of the big picture.
+They spend so much time in nit-picking, pedantic arguments over their extreme and often perverse interpretations of various programming principles that they lose sight of the big picture.
 They concentrate too much on how the results should be achieved instead of what the results should be.
 If you don't belive me I suggest you take a look at the following: